 Waterway Work Trips

 Explore the natural world, meet people with similar interests and help complete meaningful work along the Northern Forest Canoe Trail this summer!
 Join our staff, interns and other volunteers for a weekend of field work.
 A small fee covers all meals, including Friday dinner, Saturday meals, and Sunday breakfast.
 Trips begin Friday evening and wrap up after lunch on Sunday — and we always make time for paddling, exploration and relaxation.
 Note trips are limited to 6-8 volunteers, and can fill up quick!

-2021 Waterway Work Trips
+2022 Waterway Work Trips

 Here is a list of Frequently Asked Questions.
 If you have any additional questions or want to be added to a waitlist for full trips, please contact Stewardship Director Noah Pollock at [email protected] or (802) 496-2285 ext.
 2.